 Instructions

-- Thaw frozen spinach in the microwave on defrost (spinach must still be raw.)
+- Thaw frozen spinach in the microwave on defrost, so it's still raw.
 Let the spinach drain in a colander in the sink.

-- While spinach is draining, prepare dough.
+- While the spinach is draining, prepare the pie dough.
 In a large mixing bowl, use a pastry cutter to cut the butter into the flour until coarse crumbs appear.

-- In a small bowl, use a fork to beat the liquids together (5 tablespoons water, egg white & vinegar).
+- In a small bowl, use a fork to beat the liquids together (5 tablespoons of very cold water, the egg white and a tablespoon of vinegar).
 Add a little of the liquid mixture to the dry ingredients and stir with a fork.
 Continue adding a little bit of liquid at a time and mixing.
 Press the butter into the flour with the fork.
 Add an extra tablespoon of water if needed.

 - Gather the dough into a ball and wrap it in plastic.
 Refrigerate the dough for 15 minutes and preheat the oven to 375 degrees.